Amy Lawrence Ballroom Dance was featured in Martha Stewart Weddings!

 Original Choreography – romantic, fun, classy, sophisticated, goofy, entertaining…you set the bar and we will do the rest!

-Personalized music editing/planning for live bands.
+Personalized music editing/planning for live bands, included with lessons.

 Dance Floor Etiquette – How to look natural yet professional from the very first moment you step onto the dance floor.